gcnaccount/pywallet/README.md

     This recovers a private key from the 24-word mnemonic and optionally a passphase (if one was supplied at the creation).
 It is very prudent to perform a recovery of a newly generated and backed up private key to ensure it is properly recorded before sending any coins to it.
-    Additionally, verifying proper receipt and spendability with a small number of coins is good to ensure a correct correspondance between the public address and the private key.
+    Additionally, verifying proper receipt and spendability with a low value of coins is good to ensure a correct correspondance between the public address and the private key.